 Q: What can I do to prevent ventilation imbalances?

 A: The first thing you should do is be aware of the problems that can occur before renovating an older home.
 If you renovate a space or install new windows, contact a roofer or contractor to see how you can increase venting in the attic based on cubic footing.

 Q: Can I build a house that is “too tight?”

 A: People ask this question a lot!
-The answer is no. Tight is good, but underventilated is bad!
-Tight construction can reduce a major issue called ice dams.
-Ice damming occurs when hot air moves into the attic and the house can’t get rid of the heat.
+The answer is no. Tight is good, but underventilated is terrible!
+Tight construction can reduce a significant issue called ice dams.
+Ice damming occurs when hot air moves into the attic, and the house can’t get rid of the heat.
 The ice builds up on the eave of a slanted roof because the snow underneath melts.
-The meltwater flows down the roof until it reaches a point where there is no longer heat from the home.
+The meltwater flows down the roof until it reaches a point where there is no longer heat from the inside.
 The meltwater freezes and forms a dam.
-This has potential to cause structural damage to the roof and leak inside the home.
-So sealing up air leaks into the attic is a good way to prevent ice dams from building up.
+This can cause structural damage to the roof and leak inside the house.
+So sealing up air leaks into the attic is an excellent way to prevent ice dams from building up.
 Remember, tight is good – underventilated is bad.

 Q: How can AMD Environmental Consultants help me with ventilation imbalances in my home?

-A: AMD Environmental Consultants has been advising homeowners for over 10 years.
+AMD Environmental Consultants has been advising homeowners for over twenty years.
 Collectively, our experts have decades of experience dealing with structural issues, ventilation imbalances, and other factors contributing to toxic mold growth.
-For more information, contact (716) 833-0043, follow us on Facebook and LinkedIn, or visit, www.amdenvironmental.com.
+Contact (716) 833-0043, follow us on Facebook and LinkedIn or visit www.amdenvironmental.com.